 This classic one-pot comfort food is easy to make at the campsite but you can also make it at home, refrigerate it for a couple of days and just reheat it at the campsite.
-The beef, beans, tomatoes and cheese combine with the macaroni to create a meal filled with carbs and protein … perfect for campers who need energy during their trips.
+The beef, beans, tomatoes, onions and cheese combine with the macaroni to create a meal filled with carbs and protein … perfect for campers who need energy during their trips.

 Wraps are really easy to make ahead and can be wrapped in plastic or parchment paper for eating later on camp trips or in a vehicle on long road trips.

 If you don’t have enough time to make your own food, you can always reheat takeout meals on your trip.
 If you’ll be eating cold pizza … great.
 If you want to reheat it, I recommend getting enough smaller pizzas to feed the whole family (large pizzas can be hard to transport, refrigerate and handle when re-heating).
 Then, wrap them in foil or place them in a large cast-iron skillet with a lid and heat over medium heat from a campfire or camp stove.
 You don’t want the bottom to burn before the pizza is heated through.
 Top with a little parmesan cheese and dinner is served!